DmitrJuga/My2048/README.md

 - the sounds of the games corresponds to the sounds of the original game;
 - animation when tiles appear and when "tiling" the tiles.

-Restrictions: the account is not maintained, the achievement of the goal (2048) is not fixed.
+Restrictions: No score and the achievement of the goal (2048) is not fixed.

 ## Technical details